fw-dev/useful_dashboard_info/README.md

 # Installation
 These instructions assume you will be installing Extra Metrics directly on your FileWave Server, which already has Python3.7 (or later) installed.

+Important:
 > We *highly* recommend installing Extra Metrics into its own python virtual environment.
 Doing so ensures that the introduction of this module cannot interfere with the operational integrity of your FileWave Server.

 > DO NOT INSTALL EXTRA METRICS DIRECTLY INTO THE PYTHON RUNTIME ENVIRONMENT OF YOUR FILEWAVE SERVER.

 > If you are unsure about the above statement - STOP - contact your FileWave SE or support.
 Your FileWave Server installation can be destroyed by mis-understanding the impact of this configuration.

+Mac:
+> On a Mac, you must install a versio of Python that allows non-codesigned binaries to be installed into the Python environment.

+>_It is not possible to use the FileWave provided version of Python to run Extra Metrics_

 ## Installation Steps (requires SSH)
 Assuming you are already logged into your FileWave Server using SSH, follow along to set up the virtual environment, install the Extra Metrics package and configure it for use.

-For the purpose of these instructions we are assuming a non-root user called gregor has been created.
+For the purpose of these instructions we are assuming a non-root user is being used.

     $ /usr/local/filewave/python/bin/pyvenv $HOME/extra-metrics
     $ source $HOME/extra-metrics/bin/activate